LoganSchmalz/static_analysis_final_project/README.md

 modify(y)           # Before call: Safe because y points to most recent version of x
                     # After call: y -> {x: v1}, x: v1
 something(z)        # Not safe, z does not point to the most recent version of x.y.z
-                    # if the conditional was taken above
+                    # when the conditional is taken above
                     # The most recent version of x.y.z is v1.0.1
                     # because x was updated in the modify(y) function call
                     # however z points to v0.0.1